craigbarratt/hass-pyscript-jupyter/README.md

     - `HASS_URL` with the URL of your HASS httpd service
     - `HASS_TOKEN` with a long-lived access token created via the button at the bottom of your user profile page in HASS.
+    - Since you've added a HASS access token to this file, you should make sure you are comfortable with file permissions - anyone who can read this file could use the access token to use the HASS UI without being an authenticated user.
 * Confirm that Jupyter now recognizes the new pyscript kernel:
 ```
 jupyter kernelspec list